wilsonliaows/docs/connectors/salesforce.md

 The Salesforce connector uses [Salesforce REST API](https://developer.salesforce.com/page/REST_API).

 ## Supported editions and versions
-The Salesforce connector works with all Salesforce cloud instances.
+The Salesforce connector works with all Salesforce cloud instances, e.g. **Professional, Enterprise, Unlimited, and Developer**

 It also works with Force.com apps.

 ## How to connect to Salesforce on Workato
 The Salesforce connector uses OAuth2 authentication to authenticate with Salesforce.